 juju relate postgresql:db hello-juju

-Now that the new application and a relation are in place, the
+With another application and a relation in place, the

 juju status --relations